CDrummond/music-similarity/README.md

 If you download a new version of the extractor, place this within `linux`, `windows`, or `mac` sub-folder.

+## Bliss

+This script can use the [Bliss music analyser](https://github.com/Polochon-street/bliss-rs) to analyse tracks, and to locate similar tracks.

 ## Analysing Tracks